 3/4 cup sugar

-1 1/2 cups confectioners’ sugar
+1 1/2 tbsp sugar

 Preheat oven to 350F.
-Lightly grease a 9×13-inch baking pan.
+Lightly grease a 9-inch square baking pan.

-In a medium bowl, whisk together flour, baking soda and salt.
+In a small bowl, whisk together flour, baking powder, baking soda and salt.